 In addition, the Company is seeking shareholder approval of the material terms of performance goals under the 2002 Plan.
 Shareholder approval of such terms would preserve the Company's ability to deduct compensation associated with future performance-based awards made under the 2002 Plan to certain executives.
-Section 162(m) of the Code limits the deductions a publicly-held company can claim for compensation in excess of \$1 million paid in a given year to its chief executive officer and its three other most highly-compensated executive officers (other than its chief financial officer) (these officers are generally referred to as the "covered employees").
+Section 162(m) of the Code limits the deductions a publicly-held company can claim for compensation in excess of \$1 million paid in a given year to its chief executive officer and its three other most highly-compensated executive officers (other than its chief financial officer) (these officers are generally referred to as the "covered").

+employees").
 "Performance-based" compensation that meets certain requirements is not counted against the \$1 million deductibility cap.
 Stock options and stock appreciation rights qualify as performance-based compensation.
-Other awards that we may grant under the 2002 Plan may qualify as performance-based compensation to set the level of performance period of performance goals selected by the Compensation Committee.
+Other awards that we may grant under the 2002 Plan may qualify as performance-based compensation if the payment, retention or vesting of the award is subject to the achievement during a performance period of performance goals selected by the Compensation Committee.
 The Compensation Committee retains the discretion to set the level of performance for a given performance measure under a performance-based award.
 For such awards to qualify as performance-based compensation, the shareholders must approve the material terms of the performance goals every five years.

-Although the material terms of the 2002 Plan normally would not need approval until 2016, since the Company is already seeking shareholder approval for the increase in the number of shares, it determined also to seek approval of the material terms of the performance goals under the 2002 Plan at this time.
+Although the material terms of the 2002 Plan normally would not need approval until 2017, since the Company is already seeking shareholder approval for the increase in the number of shares, it determined also to seek approval of the material terms of the performance goals under the 2002 Plan at this time.
 For a discussion of the performance criteria for which approval is being sought, please see the discussion under "Performance Shares and Performance Units" below.